AnNOtis/Tico/README.md

 # Tico
-Convenience way to control crawler data flow
+Convenience way to control data flow of crawler.